sahashemip/DevOps/Frameworks/React-Native/README.md

 ## What exactly is React Native?
-    - `React.js` is a JavaScript library for building user interfaces and it is tyically used for web development.
+    - `React.js` is a JavaScript library for building user interfaces and it is typically used for web development.
     - `React Native` is an alternative to the `React.js` that is a collection of "special" React components that are compiled to native UI elements.
     - One code for different platforms!